1948 Speedway National League Division Two

 The 1948 National League Division Two was the third post-war season of the second tier of motorcycle speedway in Great Britain.
 Edinburgh Monarchs were new participants as the league was extended to 9 teams.

+Summary

-Bristol Bulldogs were crowned champions, whilst Wigan Warriors were replaced by Fleetwood Flyers after just 3 away matches with their entire team transferring.
+Wigan Warriors were replaced by Fleetwood Flyers after just 3 away matches with their entire team transferring.
+A quickfire 19 days effort resulted in the concrete wall surrounding the Highbury Stadium pitch being demolished and a 30 feet wide track being constructed.